Faculty Fellows and Faculty Ambassadors

 Faith Summersett Williams, PhD, is a Research Assistant Professor in Pediatrics at Northwestern University Feinberg School of Medicine.
 She is trained as a pediatric psychologist and works as an implementation scientist at Ann and Robert H. Lurie Children's Hospital where she leads the research program for the Substance Use and Prevention Program.
 Her academic and clinical interests are focused on health equity and justice to center the values and needs of historically marginalized communities.
 Chris Udry is a development economist whose research focuses on rural economic activity in Sub-Saharan Africa.
 His current research examines technological change, risk and financial markets, gender and households, property rights, psychological well-being and economic decision-making and a variety of other aspects of rural economic organization.
 He is a Fellow of the Econometric Society and of the American Academy of Arts and Sciences, a Board Member of Bureau for Research and Economic Analysis of Development and a research associate of the National Bureau of Economic Research.

 Northwestern Buffett Faculty Ambassadors

 Northwestern Buffett Faculty Ambassadors provide strategic counsel to Northwestern Buffett leadership and represent Northwestern Buffett across the Northwestern campus.
-Their primary role is to support activities that generate Northwestern Faculty interest in Northwestern Buffett’s Research Trajectory.
+Their primary role is to support activities that generate Northwestern faculty interest in Northwestern Buffett’s Idea Incubation Process.